Looking for the best golf courses in Sydney? You’ve come to the right place.

 The Lakes Golf Club | Eastlakes

 To the uninitiated, The Lakes is just that extra-fancy golf club next to Sydney Airport.
-To the enlightened, however, it’s a world-class course with a rolling layout and a prestigious tournament history, including hosting the Australian Open for three straight years in 2010, 2011 and 2012.
+To the enlightened, however, it’s one of the best golf courses in Sydney, with a rolling layout and a prestigious tournament history, including hosting the Australian Open for three straight years in 2010, 2011 and 2012.

 Address: Vernon Avenue & King Street, Eastlakes, 2018